jhoracsek/PikCel.io/README.md

 # PiKCEL.io

 PiKCEL.io is a turn-based multiplayer strategy game built for the browser.
-Players take turns placing pixels on a shared grid, expanding their territory while blocking opponents from doing the same.
+Players take turns placing pixels on a shared grid, expanding their territory, while trying to block opponents from doing the same.
 When your timer runs out, you lose.

-This project started as a personal experiment in real-time multiplayer game development and evolved into a full online experience with matchmaking, private rooms, simple bots, and a custom UI.
+This project started as a personal experiment in real-time multiplayer game development and evolved into a full online experience with private rooms, simple bots, and a custom UI.

 To play, or find more information about gameplay visit [PiKCEL.io](https://pikcel.io/)!

 ## Gameplay Overview

 - Start by entering your name.
+- You can either,
+  - Create a **private room** and send your **Room ID** to your friends,
-- Create a **private room**, join an existing room via **Room ID**, or play against bots.
+  - join an existing room via **Room ID**,
+  - or play against bots.
 - On your turn, you can:
   - Place pixels on **adjacent blank tiles** to grow your territory.
   - Strategically block opponents from expanding.